Maximilian-Winter/mingus/README.md

 A compiled systems programming language that combines low-level control with expressive high-level abstractions.
 Named after Charles Mingus — bold, structured, uncompromising.

 Mingus compiles to native code via LLVM.
-It has pipes for data flow, pattern matching with guards, RAII resource management, closures, operator overloading, interfaces, inheritance with virtual dispatch, and raw blocks for when you need to get close to the metal.
+It has pipes for data flow, pattern matching with guards, RAII resource management, closures with C++ capture semantics, operator overloading, interfaces, inheritance with virtual dispatch, move semantics, and raw blocks for when you need to get close to the metal.

 Status: Very early development — syntax and features are evolving rapidly. ⚠️